microsoft/artifacts-credprovider/README.md

 dotnet restore --interactive
 ```

-Once you've successfully acquired a token, you can run authenticated commands with or without the `--interactive` flag for the lifespan of the token, saved in the [session token cache location](#session-token-cache-locations).
+Once you've successfully acquired a token, you can run authenticated commands without the `--interactive` flag for the lifespan of the token, saved in the [session token cache location](#session-token-cache-locations).

 ### nuget.exe